Will Duke cover the spread vs. Michigan State? Betting Trends, Record ATS

 Duke vs Michigan State Betting Records & Stats

-- The Blue Devils beat the spread 16 times in 36 games last season.
+- The Blue Devils covered the spread 16 times in 36 games last season.

 Duke vs. Michigan State Over/Under Stats